Arup3201/techlearn/clanguage/daemon/README.md

 2. It will not have any terminal associated with it (no `tty`).
 3. It will not have any input or output stream as the `stdin`, `stdout` and `stderr` are closed.
 4. The only files associated with it are some shared files, sockets and log files.

+## Creating a daemon using "double fork"

+This is a technique that is used to create traditional daemons.
+If you want to build modern daemons then along with this step there are some additional steps that are mentioned in the `man 7 daemon` page.

+**NOTE**: `fork` call creates child processes.
+In case of failure it returns negative value otherwise it returns the id the child process.
+It returns 0 to notify it has returned to child process.

+**NOTE**: `setsid` call creates a new session if the calling process is not a process group leader.
+The calling process is the leader of the new session.

+The overall idea of "double fork" is using `fork` then `setsid` and finally a last `fork` to get a process that is running directly under `init` and has no controlling terminal `tty`.

+The steps are as follows -

+1. Call `fork` so that the process can run in the background.
+2. Call `setsid` so that we move away from the shell's session to an independent session.
+3. Call `fork` again so that the process is not a process group leader in the new session.
+This will ensure the process does not get access to any terminal (`tty`).

+In the first step after we `fork` and get the child process - we exit from the parent process.
+This makes the child process an orphan process.
+Orphan processes run under `init` with process ID 1.
+Aftere the last `fork` the child process creates a second child process, the first child process exits and the remaining child process will not be the process group leader.
+This final process will never have any controlling terminal.
+So, we got a daemon process now.